fvanmaele/pad-project/reduction/wiki.md

 std::accumulate<std::vector<float>::iterator, double>(v.begin(), v.end(), 0.0);
 ```

-The array is filled with pseudo-random values with a fixed seed (defaulting to `42`).
-Both parallel and serial implementations can print the reduction value to the console, all
+The array is filled with pseudo-random values using `std::mt19937_64` and a fixed seed.
+To ensure consistency with the serial implementation, the parallel implementation uses `std::mt19937_64::discard` for each process (see [Parallel implementation](#parallel-implementation).)
+Reduction values are then compared by printing them to standard output.

 ## Parallel implementation